rkirk903/MCA-2024/README.md

 > Task 1 Create a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of your choice.

 * Title : Violin Concerto in D major
-- Artist : Tchaikhovsky
+- Composer : Tchaikhovsky
 + Publisher : P Juregenson
-* Date : 188
+* Date : 1888
-+
+- Location : Moscow
+- Opus Number :35

 > Task 2 Modify your MEI document according to the schema that you have created.
 Where possible, enrich your data by linking it to existing authorities